-I had to fill in the gaps in my cleanliness with full-body antibacterial wipes – just so I could get myself feeling a little bit hygienic.
+I had to fill in the gaps in my cleanliness with full-body antibacterial wipes.
+It was the closest I could get to feeling clean.

-It was the best I could manage in the circumstances but I couldn’t replicate feeling clean the way I would after a shower – unsurprisingly.
+It was the best I could do considering the situation, but it couldn’t beat the fresh feeling of a shower – no surprises there.

-Plus if the tapes covering the wounds got wet, I would need to go over them with a hair dryer to dry them out before I could get dressed.
+And if the bandages got wet, I had to use a hair dryer to dry them before putting on clothes.

-I also started to do a very gentle massage over the swollen areas to help start to reduce the build-up of lymphatic fluids and the swelling.
-It didn’t feel like it was doing anything but I figured at least getting into the habit will help me in the long run, and it did.
+I also started gently massaging the swollen areas to help reduce fluid buildup and swelling.
+Honestly, it didn’t feel like it was doing much, but I thought it was worth making it a habit that would actually help me in the long run.